Should You Buy the Mac Studio?

 The Mac Studio is Apple's most powerful custom silicon-based Mac, offering extreme performance and a wide range of ports in a modular, desktop form factor.
 The Mac Studio starts at $1,999, and was released alongside the $1,599 Studio Display.

-The Mac Studio is the newest Mac in Apple's lineup and is very early in its product cycle.
+The Mac Studio is one of the newer Macs in Apple's lineup and is fairly early in its product cycle.
 Since it is an entirely new Mac product line and there have been no previous models, we have no indication of how long Apple usually waits to update it.
-Now is a very good time to buy the Mac Studio and customers should not wait for a new model to launch.
+Now is a relatively good time to buy the Mac Studio and customers should not wait for a new model to launch.